Skip to main content

 Interlock laws have a general deterrent effect on impaired driving.

-The number of states with all-offender interlock laws during the study period went from 3 in 2001 to 29 in 2019, and the number of states with any of the three laws increased from 16 to 44.
-States with all-offender laws were associated with 26% fewer drivers with 0.08 BACs involved in fatal crashes, compared to States with no law.
-States with repeat-offender laws were associated with a 9% reduction in impaired drivers, compared to states with no law.
-States with repeat and high-BAC laws were associated with a 20% reduction in impaired drivers in fatal crashes, compared with no law.
+The number of states with all-offender interlock laws during the study period went from three in 2001 to 29 in 2019, and the number of states with any of the three laws increased from 16 to 44.
+States with all-offender laws were associated with 26 percent fewer drivers with 0.08 BACs involved in fatal crashes, compared to States with no law.
+States with repeat-offender laws were associated with a 9 percent reduction in impaired drivers, compared to states with no law.
+States with repeat and high-BAC laws were associated with a 20 percent reduction in impaired drivers in fatal crashes, compared with no law.

 Published Research